Richmond - Clarendon

 Educational attainment in Richmond - Clarendon aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 19.9%, significantly lower than Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them - advanced diplomas at 11.9% and certificates at 28.4%.
-Educational participation is high, with 27.6% of residents currently enrolled in formal education: 8.9% in primary, 6.9% in secondary, and 4.6% in tertiary education.
+Trade and technical skills are prominent, with 40.3% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (28.4%).

 Frequently Asked Questions - Education